chadfawcett/knit2yarns/markdown/hero-text.md

 ---
 hidden: ''
 ---
-# Store Hours starting Tue.
-May 26/2020
+# Store Hours starting Tuesday May 26/2020

 # Tuesday to Friday, 9:30am to 5:30pm